 February solo exhibition in the Julian Levy Gallery, New York, there for he first time under the name of T. Lux Feininger.

-On May 16 Jeanne dies after long-term illness of stomach cancer in New York City.
+On May 16, Jeanne dies of stomach cancer in New York City, after a long illness diagnosed in 1947.

 Design teacher at the Sarah-Lawrence College, Bronxville, NY, till 1952